corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 Instead, it is better to be proactive about keeping dependencies up-to-date:

-- **Use [`cargo outdated`](https://github.com/kbknapp/cargo-outdated)**: The `cargo outdated` command shows you which dependencies are out of date.
+- **Use [`cargo outdated`](https://github.com/kbknapp/cargo-outdated)**: This command shows you which dependencies are out of date.
 Run it regularly to keep track of new versions.
 - **Automate dependency updates**: Use tools like [Dependabot](https://dependabot.com/) or [Renovate](https://www.mend.io/renovate/) to receive automated pull requests for dependency updates.
-- **Use `cargo update`**: The `cargo update` command updates your dependencies to the latest version that matches the version constraints in your `Cargo.toml`.
+- **Use [`cargo update`](https://doc.rust-lang.org/cargo/commands/cargo-update.html)**: It updates your dependencies to the latest version that matches the version constraints in your `Cargo.toml`.
   Run it regularly to update your dependencies to the latest versions.
-- **Use `cargo tree`**: The `cargo tree` command shows you a tree of your dependencies, which can help you find duplicate or outdated dependencies &mdash; including transitive dependencies.
+- **Use [`cargo tree`](https://doc.rust-lang.org/cargo/commands/cargo-tree.html)**: This shows you a tree of your dependencies, to help you find duplicate- or outdated dependencies &mdash; including transitive dependencies.
-- Run [`cargo audit`](https://crates.io/crates/cargo-audit) regularly to check for known security vulnerabilities in your dependencies.
+- Try not to skip any major versions of your dependencies, as this can make it harder to upgrade in the future.

-Try not to skip any major versions of your dependencies, as this can make it harder to upgrade in the future.
-Be proactive about replacing deprecated or unmaintained dependencies.
+- Be proactive about replacing deprecated or unmaintained dependencies.

-For major dependencies (like a web framework or your async runtime) it's a good idea to follow their release notes or blog posts to stay up-to-date with upcoming changes.
+For major dependencies (like a web framework or your async runtime) it's a good idea to follow the release notes or blog posts to stay up-to-date with upcoming changes.

 Keep in mind that it takes time for the broader ecosystem to catch up with new